ibm-cloud-docs/power-iaas/managing-spp.md

 |Create new        |You can create an SPP from scratch by defining pool name, machine type, and number of cores.
 For more information, see [Create a new SPP](/docs/power-iaas?topic=power-iaas-manage-SPP#create-spp)|
 {: caption="Table 5.
 Add SPP to an SPP PG: field description" caption-side="top"}

-You will be notified after the new SPP PG is created.
+You will receive a notification after the new SPP PG is created.

 ### Deleting a shared processor pool placement group
 {: #delete-spp-pg}